pik4li/ynkr/README.md

 **Preperations**

 > [!CAUTION]
-> If you are on an ARM based system, there is currently no automatic build
+> ~If you are on an ARM based system, there is currently no automatic build~
+> Currently, there is no automatic build process, so you do have to build your
+> own image regarding your system architechture
 > process for it.
 So you have to [build your own image](#building-the-container-for-arm-based-systems))

 - Youtube playlists marked at least as `not listed`